-For fuel flow metering, both MMs should be firing, all burners will follow the firing rate of the unit being metered.
-Each MM has to have its fuel flow metering done individually one at a time.
-Please refer to the Mk8 MM Installation and Commissioning Guide for information on how to enter fuel flow metering.
+To enter fuel flow commissioning, all MMs should be in firing mode, all burners will follow the firing rate of the unit being metered.
+Each MM must have its fuel flow metering done individually one at a time.
+Please refer to the Mk8 MM Installation and Commissioning Guide for information on how to setup fuel flow metering.